 – The development of new mobile apps will lead to increased quality for consumers in terms of accessibility and cost and help to create a competitive market that provides outstanding choice and value.

 The reality is that people in Scotland now travel more than ever before.
 Increased economic prosperity has altered consumer behaviour and enabled people to think about travel in new ways, leading to a steady increase in the overall number of journeys taken per person.
 It’s estimated that the average distance travelled per head, per year, increased by almost 60% between 1985 and 2005.
 For businesses, technology now plays a crucial role in understanding and catering for the needs of the modern, mobile-savvy consumer.
 Consumers are now constantly connected to their smartphones and using mobile apps to access transportation services with greater speed and efficiency.
 Apps such as Uber are having a seismic and highly disruptive impact on traditional transportation services and businesses need to be ready and prepared for changes in the future.
 It’s not just consumer habits that are changing as access to mobile technology grows, businesses can also harness the power of mobile to develop innovative new apps that increase existing revenue, unlock vital new revenue streams, cut costs and enhance overall operational efficiency.
-One great example of this, is the app recently developed by Waracle in collaboration with Scotrail, you can access the case study here.
+One great example of this, is the app recently developed by Waracle in collaboration with Scotrail.

 In Scotland people are travelling more by plane now than ever before.
 The dramatic growth in the number of people utilising air travel services has grown dramatically in recent years.
 This growth in usage has largely been driven by a decrease in the cost of air travel services and greater consumer choice when it comes to the availability of flights and exciting new destinations.
 It’s estimated that between the years of 1970 and 2005 the number of Scottish travellers utilising air travel services grew by an astonishing 700%.
 What’s more, these trends are set to continue in terms of increased usage and consumer demand for air travel.
 It’s estimated that in the future, between now and 2030, that the number of people in Scotland travelling by plane will increase by 150%.